 This will become somewhat easier to understand in the context of some sample code.
-In the AppWidget/Microblog project, you will find an app widget that shows the latest post in your identi.ca timeline.
-If you have read Android Programming Tutorials, you will recognize the JTwitter JAR we will use for accessing the identi.ca Web service.
+In the AppWidget/PairOfDice project, you will find an app widget that displays a roll of a pair of dice.
+Clicking on the app widget rerolls, in case you want a better result.